purescript/purescript-partial/docs/Partial/Unsafe.md

 ## Module Partial.Unsafe

-Utilities for workign with partial functions
+Utilities for working with partial functions.

 #### `unsafePartial`